 These businesses, for a fee, offer education and personalized advice to consumers.
 They can improve your credit rating or history, help you obtain credit, and offer credit advice or assistance.
 These organizations must offer you a contract describing their fees and services and they must register with the Department of Commerce.
 Legitimate organizations will have properly trained credit counselors, not just telemarketers.
 These for-profit businesses must provide you with services before they charge you.
 You should not be paying up-front for this type of service.
 Consumers who may not need individual treatment can find good information on budgeting and improving your credit in public libraries or from many community service offices.

 These businesses also charge a fee for helping over-extended consumers by developing a budget and by receiving money from the consumer to re-pay creditors under a specific debt reduction plan.
 Companies located in Minnesota providing debt prorating services must be licensed by the Department of Commerce.
-Firms located outside of the state offering similar services by Internet or mail are not required to be licensed.
-If you choose to use a firm in another state, you should contact that state's regulatory agency to confirm the firm's license status.
+Firms located outside of the state are required to be licensed.
+If you choose to use a firm in another state, the Minnesota Commerce Department should be contacted, not another state’s regulatory agency to confirm the firm’s license.

 Before you sign up for any debt reduction plan, make sure to read the contract and understand how the program works.
 You will still pay your debts, just at a reduced rate to a debt management company, which will negotiate with your creditors and make your payments for you.
 It is best to deal with a Minnesota licensee that has a local office with staff available to answer your questions.